JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Opened Virtual networks in Azure.
+- Launch Virtual networks in Azure.
-- Selected Create.
+- Select Create.
-- Assigned the network to the Active-Directory-Lab resource group.
+- Assign the network to the Active-Directory-Lab resource group.
-- Entered the virtual network name Active-Directory-VNet.
+- Enter the virtual network name Active-Directory-VNet.
-- Confirmed the region matched the resource group.
+- Verify the region matched the resource group.
-- Reviewed the default IP address space and subnet settings.
+- Review the default IP address space and subnet settings.
-- Clicked Create.
+- Click Create.

 Explanation:
  The virtual network allows the domain controller and client machine to communicate privately inside Azure.
 This is required for domain communication and DNS resolution.